Data Protection

 Once Suit reconstructs the DPDP framework, users can immediately begin working with it.
 They can extract a clean checklist of obligations for Data Fiduciaries or Significant Data Fiduciaries, generate a flow of the consent lifecycle, review breach-reporting requirements as a structured sequence, or map retention and erasure rules without missing conditional triggers.

-Clean checklist of obligations for Data Fiduciaries or SDFs
+Checklist of obligations for Data Fiduciaries

 Flow of the consent lifecycle from notice to erasure

-Breach-reporting requirements as a structured sequence
+Breach-reporting requirements sequence

-Retention and erasure rules with conditional triggers
+Retention and erasure rules with triggers

 Comparative analysis: DF vs. SDF duties

-Timeline table: response periods, notification deadlines, retention windows
+Timeline table: response periods, deadlines

 Because Suit holds the entire Rules document together as one structure, users do not have to worry about losing context or skipping a dependency.
 The value is not in producing a summary.
 It is in giving lawyers and compliance teams a clear, reliable picture of what the law actually requires.